frameable/el/README.md

 </script>
 ```

-If you are new to custom elements, some tips:
+If you are new to custom elements, some tips per the spec:

-- element tag names are lowercase with at least one hyphen
+- element tag names must be lowercase with at least one hyphen
 - `customElements` takes the given class and registers with the tag name
 - in the markup, custom elements cannot be self-closing